jcaruana09/WDI_33_PROJECT1/README.md

 ####Challenges / Shortfalls

 I wanted to keep my code clean and easy to read by using a for loop to join multiple arrays together, which would represent the different properties of the cards. eg, one array for card suit and another for card value.

-# WDI_33_PROJECT1
+I couldn't find a way for this to work and so had to create the deck in an array object.